Gary Orfield, Ph.D.

 - Religion, Race and Justice in a Changing America (with H. Lebowitz) (1999)

 - Chilling Admissions: The Affirmative Action Crisis and the Search for Alternatives (with E. Miller)

-- Dismantling Desegregation: The Quiet Repeal of Brown vs. Board of Education (with S. Eaton) (1996)
+- Dismantling Desegregation: The Quiet Reversal of Brown vs. Board of Education (with S. Eaton) (1996)

 - Who Chooses?
 Who Loses? (with B. Fuller and R. Elmore) (1996)

 - The Closing Door: Conservative Policies and Black Opportunity (with C. Ashkinaze) (1991)